 The benefits from this type of training are many; improved cardiovascular function, increased lung capacity and more efficient oxygen use by the body.
 In addition to the increased fitness benefits, cardiorespiratory training can also improve mental health by reducing stress levels and anxiety.
 Some other benefits you can expect are listed below.

-Improved heart health – Cardio has been associated with improved circulation and overall heart health.
+Improved heart health – Cardio has been associated with improved circulation and overall cardiovascular health.

-Reduced risk of death and chronic illness – Cardiorespiratory fitness is one of the strongest predictors of morbidity and mortality and can effectively reduce the risk of chronic diseases such as cardiovascular disease.
+Reduced risk of death and chronic illness – Cardiorespiratory fitness is one of the strongest predictors of morbidity and mortality and can effectively reduce the risk of chronic diseases such as cardiovascular disease, which can obviously be improved by cardiovascular exercise.

 Weight management – Cardio can burn extra calories which can aid in weight loss goals.